ha0ye/intro-project-org/README.md

 -   implement recommended practices for file and folder organization in projects
 -   use and apply file naming conventions
--   understand the principles of tidy data for structuring tabular data
+-   understand the principles for metadata documentation